RyanLiu99/category/README.md

 It preforms very well on my local machine for 100 categories and 5000 applets.

+## Case-insensitive and partial search

+It is implemented so that search term is case-insensitive and it will return any applet whose name contains the search term.

 ## Bug in addBigData()

  I improved addBigData() method, to avoid adding duplicated category name into one applet.